 Esterházy Palace

-Esterházy Palace is located in western Hungary in the city of Ferter.
-He was erected by representatives of the princely family of Esterhazi.
-Initially, in 1720 a small hunting castle was built.
-But after the inheritance passed into the hands of Miklos Esterhazi, work began on the reconstruction of the structure.
-The prince often visited France, and caught fire with the desire to build a semblance of Versailles.
+Esterhazy Palace is located in the west of Hungary in the city of Ferter.
+It was built by representatives of the Esterhazy princely family.
+Initially, a small hunting castle was built in 1720.
+But after the inheritance passed into the hands of Miklos Esterhazy, work began on the reconstruction of the building.
+The prince often visited France, and was eager to build a likeness of Versailles.

 Esterházy Palace